CattoYT/dataset-creator/README.md

 5. ???
 6. profit?

 Please just do method 1.
 Also method 2 is already outdated 💀
+Method 2 is also completely untested on any device other than my own soooooo your mileage may vary.
+I can guarantee method 1 works though.